-Colleges provide health care via college doctors and sometimes nurses: these are NHS professionals with links to particular colleges.
+Colleges provide healthcare via college doctors and sometimes nurses; these are National Health Service (NHS) professionals with links to particular colleges.
 They also have arrangements to help with a whole range of welfare issues.
-Students also have access to wider local medical, dental, optician and sexual health services provided through the National Health Service (NHS).
+Students also have access to wider local medical, dental, optician and sexual health services provided through the NHS.

-w www.ox.ac.uk/students/welfare/health
+www.ox.ac.uk/students/welfare/health